-Here at the Dacorum District Citizens Advice Bureau our advice service is free, confidential and open to everyone who lives or works in Dacorum.
+Here at the Citizens Advice Dacorum our advice service is free, confidential and open to everyone who lives or works in Dacorum.
 Our staff are trained to advise on virtually any issue, including; debt, benefits, housing, legal, discrimination, employment, immigration, consumer and other problems.

 Our advice is available to everyone regardless of race, gender, sexuality, age, nationality, disability or religion.